 A great algae-eater, the bristle tooth Kole tang has a gorgeous but sometimes subtle purple-brown coloration, with stripes, spots, and an eye ringed in yellow.

-They are one of the best algae-eating saltwater fish you can find and are all-around great to have in a tank.
+They are one of the best algae-eating saltwater fish you can find and are all-around great to have in a tank because they will help you get rid of green hair algae and other problem algae.

 The Zebrasoma genus of tangs is a medium-sized group of extremely popular fish because of their vibrant colorations and relative hardiness.
 The seven species of Zebrasoma tangs share similar round or discoid shapes, a long snout (great for picking algae out of crevices), a large dorsal fin (which is why several carry the ‘sailfin’ monicker), and a single scalpel-like spine on their tail.